-In corticobasal degeneration, areas of your brain (including the cerebral cortex and basal ganglia) shrink and your nerve cells degenerate and die over time.
+Corticobasal degeneration is a rare disease in which areas of your brain shrink and your nerve cells degenerate and die over time.
+The disease affects the area of the brain that processes information and brain structures that control movement.
 This degeneration results in growing difficulty in movement on one or both sides of your body.

-The condition may cause you to have poor coordination, stiffness, thinking (cognitive) difficulties, speech or language difficulty, or other problems.
+The condition may cause you to have poor coordination, stiffness, difficulty thinking, trouble with speech or language, or other problems.

 Signs and symptoms of corticobasal degeneration include:

 - Difficulty moving on one or both sides of the body, which gets worse over time

 - Trouble with balance